Letter of Authorization (LOA)

 LOA means “Letter of Authorization,” or “Letter of Agency.”

-A Letter of Authorization is a legal document that lets service providers and carriers port your phone numbers and telephony services from their old providers.
+A Letter of Authorization (LOA) is a legal document that lets service providers and carriers port your phone numbers and telephony services from their old providers.
 In other words, LOAs help ensure your telephone numbers aren’t moving between carriers without permission from the authorized end user, (aka you).
 Think of it as a permission slip.

 Because LOAs allow your new provider port numbers, they include critical information needed to transfer numbers.
 Traditionally, LOAs were paper documents that required an actual signature.
 However, the industry currently supports LOAs which may be generated from a variety of electronic and verbal methods.